Hank Mobley: Personal life

-Mobley became addicted to heroin in the late 1950s and in 1958 was imprisoned.
+Mobley became addicted to heroin in the late 1950s, and in 1958 was imprisoned.
 He continued to struggle with his drug addiction during the 1960s.

 A longtime smoker, Mobley was forced to retire in the mid-1970s, due to lung problems.
 He also had problems with homelessness in his later years and struggled to stay in touch with his fellow musicians.
-He worked two engagements at the Angry Squire in New York City November 22 and 23, 1985, and January 11, 1986, in a quartet with Duke Jordan and guest singer Lodi Carr, a few months before his death.
+He worked two engagements at the Angry Squire in New York City – November 22 and 23, 1985, and January 11, 1986 – in a quartet with Duke Jordan and guest singer Lodi Carr, a few months before his death.

-He died of pneumonia in 1986, having also suffered from lung cancer.
+He died of pneumonia in 1986, aged 55, having also suffered from lung cancer.